Elztal: Leiningen and Baden

 Through contributions and accommodation in the time of the French Wars and the losing of the left-side-territories of the Rhine, the Elz Valley villages are hard burdened.
 So the nobles led a political realignment for southwestern territories within the Holy Roman Empire (Heiliges Römisches Reich Deutscher Nation).
 In this way the Elz Valley villages were 1803 AD incorporated into the Principality of Leiningen.
 In 1806 the Principality dissolved and was now a part of Baden.

 1803 confirmed the former reputation from the Rineck Farm.
 Infertile soil and negligent field orders caused a famine.
 Begging, thefts, poaching and armed raids were now on the agenda and shifted the whole area into fear and turmoil.
-All surrounding villages complained of the many robberies and thefts at the courts.
+All surrounding villages complained of the robberies and thefts at the courts.
 But nothing was done.
 Until 1838, the first complaint of the Mosbach supreme court reached the Baden District Government.
 In this, the settlers of the municipality New Rineck were accused of being thieves, crooks, arsonists and vagabonds because they refused to work.
 From the people there were already claims to urge the settlers of New Rineck to emigrate to the USA.
 After lengthy negotiations with the surrounding municipalities this demand was realized.
 The first transport with 168 involuntary emigrants left New Rineck on 3 October 1849.
 The second Group left New Rineck on 11 May 1850 with 200 emigrants and the third Group left the municipality on 13 May 1850 with a group of 235 emigrants.
 On 2 December 1850, the municipality New Rineck dissolved.
 Ferdinand Scipio acquired the land in 1856 and created a farm with an area of 500 Morgen.
 Currently is the Rineck Grange owned by the Baron of Gemmingen-Hornberg.

 The road (today's B 27) through the Elz Valley were expanded in 1847 AD to improve the local market conditions.
 Another important project was the Railway Mosbach-Neckarelz to Osterburken which is today very frequented by students, travelers and not mobile persons.

 But there were no big changes after the realizing the projects.
 So the villages was remained agriculturally.